RebekahEast/Founders-and-Coders-Project-1/README.md

 # Founders-and-Coders-Project-1
-Hobby Page
+<h2>Hobby Page</h2>
+Hello!
+I've been working on my hobby page.
+Below are some of the things I would look to improve as my learning and development continues.

-Thing's I am still working on
+<h4>Thing's I am still working on</h4>
-- why wont LinkedIn open on a new page
-    * I'm already using target blank?
+- LinkedIn won't open on a new page (<em>I'm already using target blank?</em>)

-- today's date
+- today's date (Java)

-- formatting the background on a phone
-    * Currently using bakcground-size:auto.
-Also tried contain

 - numbers and bullets still lining up on the left

-- linking the topics back to the menu edits the URL and means you can't refresh
+   * need to use a pseudo-class I think